God lives within us

 I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given to them ... so that the world may know that you sent me and loved them even as you loved me.
 Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me because you loved me before the foundation of the world.
 O righteous Father, even though the world does not know you, I know you, and these know that you have sent me.
 I made known to them your name, and I will continue to make it known, that the love with which you have loved me may be in them, and I in them.
 John 17:20-26 ESV®

 Little was understood about the Holy Spirit until Jesus' farewell message.
 Jesus in His message makes it clear that the triune God was going to literally live within His disciples and us forever.
 In a sense the Spirit would replace Jesus' presence on this earth – implying believers, would always have Jesus with them.
-The Spirit would also teach and guide into all truth, and enlighten about Jesus and the Father.
+Furthermore, the Spirit would teach and guide into all truth, and enlighten about Jesus and the Father.
 Jesus explains how the Spirit works on the minds of unbelievers convincing them that their unbelief is sin, and that righteousness and escape from judgement can only come from Him.
 I know it is hard to fathom why God would want to live in us, isn't it?
 Yet, it was His idea and His sacrifice that made it possible.
 (John 14:16-20, 25-26, 15:26-27, 16:5-15).

 Life Application